Chawanmushi (Savory Egg Custard) Recipe (茶碗蒸し)

-Make the [dashi]: Soak 1 or 2 piece(s) of konbu kelp (5 cm x 5 cm) in 700 ml of water in a pot for 1–2 hours.
-Heat over low heat and remove the konbu kelp just before it comes to a simmer.
-Add 8 g of bonito flakes and raise the heat to medium.
-After simmering for 2 min, strain and reserve the liquid.
+Make the [Dashi].
+Soak 1 or 2 piece(s) of konbu kelp (5 cm x 5 cm) in 700 ml of water for 1–2 hours.
+Place over low heat and remove the konbu kelp just before it comes to a simmer.
+Add 8 g of skipjack shavings and raise the heat to medium.
+After simmering for 2 minutes, strain and reserve the liquid.

 In a bowl, combine the ingredients listed under [A] and mix well.

-Beat the eggs in a separate bowl, add the seasoned dashi broth, then mix well.
-Pass it through a fine mesh strainer in order to achieve a silky, smooth texture.
+Beat the eggs in a separate bowl, add [A] and mix well.
+Pass it through a fine mesh strainer to achieve a silky, smooth texture.

-Transfer the egg-dashi mixture to a measuring cup and pour into two separate heat-resistant bowls evenly.
-It is easier to separate the mixture by using a measuring cup.
-Remove the foam formed on the surface using a spoon if there is any.
+Transfer the egg mixture to a measuring cup and pour evenly into two separate heat-resistant bowls.
+Using a measuring cup makes it easier to pour the mixture evenly.
+Use a spoon to remove any foam that forms on the surface.

-It is best to use heat-resistant ceramic bowls with simple shapes.
+Use simple, heat-resistant ceramic bowls that aren't elaborately shaped.
 Dishes that are not heat-resistant, like most glass bowls or lacquerware, should not be used for this recipe.

 Heat 800 ml of water in a frying pan.
-When it comes to a boil, reduce heat to low and place the bowls filled with the egg-dashi mixture in the frying pan, leaving space between them.
+When it comes to a boil, reduce the heat to low and place the bowls filled with the egg mixture inside, leaving some space in between them.

-Place a pair of cooking chopsticks between the pot and the lid to allow the egg-dashi mixture to steam, and cook for about 2 min over medium heat.
-By leaving a gap between the pot and lid, steam can escape and help to lower the temperature inside, preventing the custard from forming bubbles on its surface.
-After steaming for 2 min over medium heat, reduce heat to low, and steam for another 12–15 min.
+Place a pair of cooking chopsticks between the pot and the lid to allow the egg mixture to steam, and cook for about 2 minutes over medium heat.
+Leaving a gap between the pot and lid allows steam to escape and lowers the temperature, preventing the custard from forming bubbles inside.
+After steaming for 2 minutes over medium heat, reduce the heat to low, and steam for another 12–15 minutes.

-Insert a bamboo skewer into the center of the custard to check the doneness.
+Insert a bamboo skewer into the center of the custard to check if they are done.
 If no liquid comes out, it is fully cooked.
-If any liquid does come out, steam for another 1–2 min.
+If any liquid does come out, steam for another 1–2 minutes.

-When removing the bowls from the pan, first remove the lid to let all of the steam out, then slide a turner under the bottom of one bowl while holding the top of the bowl with a potholder.
-Take care not to burn yourself.
+When removing the bowls from the pan, first remove the lid to let all of the steam out.
+Slide a spatula or turner under the bottom of one bowl while holding the top of the bowl with a potholder.
+Be careful not to burn yourself!